micha/json-table/README.md

     0
     1

-### Extract Fields From JSON Data
+### Extract Values From JSON Data

-Extract values from JSON data:
+Get the value associated with the `foo` property of the JSON object:

     $ echo "$JSON" | jt foo %
     a

-Extract nested JSON data:
+Get the value from a nested JSON object:

     $ echo "$JSON" | jt bar x %
     b

 ### Save / Restore Stack To Backtrack

-Extract multiple values by saving and restoring the data stack:
+Drill down to get the `foo` value, then backtrack to get the `bar` value of the same JSON object:

     $ echo "$JSON" | jt [ foo % ] bar x %
     a       b

 ### Iterate Over Arrays

-Iterate over nested arrays, producing one row per iteration:
+**Jt** will automatically iterate over nested arrays.
+It will run commands from left to right, once for each nested object in the array.
+Stacks are reset between runs, and each run produces one row of output:

     $ echo "$JSON" | jt [ foo % ] [ bar x % ] baz y %
     a       b       c
     a       b       d

-Include the array index as a column in the result:
+Use the `^` command to include the array index as a column in the result:

     $ echo "$JSON" | jt [ foo % ] [ bar x % ] baz y ^ %
     a       b       0       c